Camp Shakespeare

 Camp Shakespeare offers two-week sessions for youth (ages 6–11) and teens (ages 12–18).
 Returning teens can audition for a three-week Intensive.

-At Camp Shakespeare, students will:
+At Camp Shakespeare, campers:

-Transform into Shakespeare’s characters through voice, movement, and imagination
+• Transform into Shakespeare’s characters through voice, movement, and imagination

-Unlock Shakespeare’s language through text analysis
+• Unlock Shakespeare’s language through text analysis

-Develop acting skills for their level of experience
+• Develop acting skills for their level of experience

-Learn the safety and storytelling of stage combat
+• Learn the safety and storytelling of stage combat

-Perform for friends and family onstage at Shakespeare Theatre Company
+• Perform for friends and family

-Our Commitment to Inclusion
+Our Commitment to Inclusion:

 Camp Shakespeare provides a safe and supportive environment for everyone regardless of ability, gender identity, sexual orientation, race, ethnicity, cultural background, national origin, citizenship, faith, ideology, and income.
 Together we ensure that everyone feels secure and has the opportunity to build confidence in the power of their own voice, imagination, and artistic ability with dignity.
-We endeavor to create a fully inclusive culture that values equality and fosters respect for all people while we collaborate to explore and perform Shakespeare’s plays.
+We endeavor to create a fully inclusive culture that values equality and fosters respect while we collaborate to explore and perform Shakespeare’s plays.

-Dear Camp Shakespeare Students and Families,
+Dear Camp Shakespeare Families,

 Read More